uvee35/coding-quiz-app/README.md

 This web application is a timed coding quiz that tests your knowledge of JavaScript fundamentals.
 It provides a set of multiple-choice questions and records your high scores.
 The quiz is designed to help coding boot camp students gauge their progress compared to their peers.
 The app features a clean and responsive user interface, powered by JavaScript code that dynamically updates HTML and CSS.

-Certainly!
-Here's how you can add an "Instructions" and "Features" section to your README for the Code Quiz Web Application:

 ## Instructions